Integrations

 - Check if GitHub is connected

-- If not, re-authorize via Connect GitHub
+- Re-authorize via Connect GitHub

 "Failed to raise PR"